Archduchess Margaret of Austria (1567–1633): Life as a nun

 Margaret refused marriage to Philip II and took the veil under the name of Sor Margaret of the Cross as a Poor Clare nun in the Monastery of Santa Clara de las Descalzas Reales in Madrid.

 Margaret asked her nephew, Philip III, to bring her first cousin-twice-removed, Catherine of East, to the convent to ensure her education and a certain dynastic continuity in the convent, although she died prematurely in 1628, before taking her vows.
-Margaret also asked the king to bring another niece, Anne Dorotea, daughter of Rudolf II, with the same intention, the girl arriving at the convent in 1621.
+Margaret also asked the king to bring another niece, Anna Dorothea, daughter of Rudolf II, with the same intention, the girl arriving at the convent in 1621.
 Later she professed under the name of Sor Anne Dorotea of the Conception and managed to ensure the presence of the House of Austria in the convent through the education and subsequent profession of her great-grandniece Mariana and her great-great-grandniece Margaret of Austria, the latter choosing the name Sor Margaret in memory of her aunt.

 Her mother was also resident in the convent until her death in 1603.
 Margaret was the dedicatee of the first published edition of the requiem which was composed for her mother's funeral by the composer and priest Tomás Luis de Victoria.
 Margaret died, aged 66, and was buried in her convent.